Souvlaki42/.dotfiles/README.md

 - [ ] Add screenshots to README.
 - [ ] Make sure that copy images are stored in rofi clipboard manager.
 - [ ] Add randomly generated hyprpaper wallpapers. (?)
+- [ ] Make and use the dots manager.

 ## How to use
 1. Connect to internet.